 https://www.youtube.com/watch?v=uP6tJew5lN4 "Well its 3 AM again, like it always seems to beDrivin' northbound, drivin' homeward, drivin' wind is drivin' meAnd it just seems so funny that I always end up hereWalkin outside in the storm while looking way up past the tree-lineIt's been some time" It truly had been some time since I last turned… Continue reading 3 AM: An Existential Introspection

-"Show me your friends and I will show you your future" In my Church youth group, this phrase was preached to warn teenagers about the company they keep.
-Although well-intentioned, it encouraged transactional relationships for personal gain while urging youth to repress their problems among peers and choose friends based on outward appearances.
-In contrast,… Continue reading Friendship: A Folk-Punk Gospel
+"Show me your friends, and I will show you your future."
+In my Church youth group, this phrase was preached to warn teenagers about the company they keep.
+Although well-intentioned, it encouraged transactional relationships for personal gain while simultaneously urging youth to repress their problems among peers and choose friends based on outward appearances.
+In… Continue reading Friendship: A Folk-Punk Gospel

 About a month ago, as I was preparing to start a centering prayer, I felt compelled to "speak in tongues" - a practice I have not done in years.
 It was an incredibly powerful and sacred moment.
 Honestly, this shocked me.
 I have deconstructed much of my Pentecostal heritage, and I thought the practice would… Continue reading Tongues part 2: The Language of Sacred Gobbledygook